Chief Justice of the United States: Powers and duties

 Along with their general responsibilities as a member of the Supreme Court, the chief justice has several unique duties to fulfill.

 Impeachment trials

 Article I, Section 3 of the U.S. Constitution stipulates that the chief justice shall preside over the Senate trial of an impeached president of the United States.
 Three chief justices have presided over presidential impeachment trials: Salmon P. Chase (1868 trial of Andrew Johnson), William Rehnquist (1999 trial of Bill Clinton), and John Roberts (2020 trial of Donald Trump; Roberts declined to preside over Trump's second trial in 2021, which took place after the end of Trump's presidency.
 Senate president pro-tempore Patrick Leahy presided).
 All three presidents were acquitted in the Senate.
-Although the Constitution is silent on the matter, the chief justice would, under Senate rules adopted in 1999 prior to the Clinton trial, preside over the trial of an impeached vice president.
+Although the Constitution is silent on the matter, the chief justice would, under Senate rules adopted in 1999 before the Clinton trial, preside over the trial of an impeached vice president.
 This rule was established to preclude the possibility of a vice president presiding over their own trial.